Muhammad-Bello-Ayyub/nike-template/README.md

 - **Tailwind CSS:** I extensively utilized Tailwind CSS for styling.
 Tailwind CSS is a utility-first CSS framework that I found incredibly efficient and powerful for designing responsive and visually appealing user interfaces.

-- **Chakra UI:** In some parts of the project, I incorporated Chakra UI components to enhance the overall user experience.

 - **Responsive Design:** Ensuring that the website looks great and functions well on both desktop and mobile devices was a top priority.

 - **GitHub:** I used GitHub for version control and collaboration, which helped me manage the project efficiently.